 - Jungle val plants are easy to grow and are quite robust.
 Please keep in mind they tend to melt back a fair amount initially when transplanted so expect that.
 It's best to trim the tops and then plant as normal when you receive them.

-- Make your fish tank look natural and beautiful.
-Perfect for taller aquariums of any size as background plants
+- Make your fish tank look natural and beautiful; Perfect for aquariums of any size

 Choosing the Best Plants for Your Freshwater Fish Tank: A Buyer’s Guide